awchiu23/CryptoTools/README.md

 # CryptoTools
-I have created these tools for my own crypto arbitrage trading activities.
+I created these tools for my own crypto arbitrage trading activities.
 Enjoy!

 ## CryptoLib.Py
 - Replace the defaults with your own API keys.